Russian involvement in the Persian Constitutional Revolution: Violence in Mashhad

 Among the authoritarians in Mashhad who fought against the constitutionalists of that city was Nayeb Ali Akbar Noghani, who had established an anti-constitutional center in the Noghan neighborhood by setting up a tent.
 The people of Noghan neighborhood, who opposed his anti-reform measures, tried to kill him.
 Naib Ali Akbar, when he learned of the people's intentions, fled Noghan at night and took refuge in the Arg neighborhood of Mashhad, which was supported by government soldiers, and continued his activities against the constitutionalists in this neighborhood.
 In order to weaken the constitutional centers in Mashhad and strengthen the opponents of the constitution, the Russians, by gathering insurgents and opponents of the constitution, launched a large-scale anti-constitutional uprising in this city.
 Akbar Boland Tehrani, Yousef Khan Herati, Talib al-Haq Yazdi, and Mohammad Qurayshabadi were among the insurgents who were affiliated with the Russians.
 In 1911, with the help of the Russians, a group of opponents of the constitution gathered in Mashhad and revolted against the constitution.
 Dabizha, the Russian consul, set up an operations center headed by Talib al-Haq.
 Akbar Boland Tehrani and Yousef Herati were also prominent members of this group.
 The gathering place of this group was a small and old house near Goharshad Mosque.
 Their intention was to incite the people of Mashhad against the national government, and in support of the former Shah, and then they wanted to bring Mohammad Ali Mirza to Mashhad via Astarabad and return him to the throne with the help of the Russians.

 The insurgents set up their base of struggle, Imam Reza Shrine, and eventually conquered it.
 The Russians, who were the main cause of the unrest in Mashhad, on the one hand encouraged the insurgents to continue the unrest and on the other hand threatened the people of the city with shelling the shrine if the insurgents did not surrender.
 As the rebels remained in the shrine, the Russians reached their destination and began their bombardment.
 After two hours of shelling, at sunset, the Russian army attacked the shrine.
 The Russians continued firing their cannons, damaging the shrine and inflicting casualties on those inside, until midnight.
-On 30 March1912, valuables which were looted were transferred directly to the Bank of Russia, while the shrine remained under occuption.
+On 30 March 1912, valuables which were looted were transferred directly to the Bank of Russia, while the shrine remained under occupation.
 In this uprising, 1,500 ordinary people were arrested or killed, but there were no recorded casualties among the insurgents.